00rigin/Image_Kryptos/README.md

 # Image_Kryptos
-please Use Jupyter Notebook
+please Use Jupyter Notebook <br>
-file is .ipynb
+filetype is .ipynb

 this can encoring text to image. at ./image_incording/image_encording.ipynb,